heltonx/idc-ms-chatgpt/README.md

 continuando

 -----------------
-teste no postman
+test in postman

-estar logado no postman, senao tem conta criar
+be logged in postman, otherwise you have to create it

 create new collection

 file new
-vai mostrar os tipos de endpoint pra conectar, escolher gRPC
+it will show endpoint types for connection, so choose gRPC

-no campo search an API, selecionar importar um protofile vai estar em chatservice/proto next import as a api using new api volta na aba da request campo select a method - ChatStream enter a url - grpc://localhost:50051
+at field search an API, select import a protofile

+it will be in chatservice/proto next import as a api using new api go back to tab of request field select a method - ChatStream enter a url - grpc://localhost:50051

 aba authorization / type API Key: